This page describes helpful information for troubleshooting a Stardog Cluster.

-Other common issues to look out are for any timeouts, especially when performing any large data loads or executing any long running queries.
-It’s possible you may need to adjust various timeout settings or change certain aspects of the operation you’re attempting in order to complete it before it times out.
-Support can help you determine which setting may need changing depending on the nature of the timeout.
+Another common issue to look out for is timeouts, especially when performing large data loads or executing long running queries.
+You may need to adjust various timeout settings or change certain aspects of the operation you’re attempting in order to complete it before it times out.
+Support can help you determine which setting needs changing depending on the nature of the timeout.

-COPY, may timeout on the client but continue running on the server when connecting through a load balancer.
+COPY) may time out on the client but continue running on the server when connecting through a load balancer.
 This typically happens because the load balancer idle timeout is set too low and the operation runs for longer than the load balancer allows.
-When this occurs the load balancer severs the connection to the client.
-You can sometimes workaround this by increasing the idle timeout on the load balancer.
-However, if the idle timeout is already at the max then the only course of action is to monitor progress in
+When this occurs, the load balancer severs the connection to the client.
+You can sometimes work around this by increasing the idle timeout on the load balancer.
+However, if the idle timeout is already at the max, the only course of action is to monitor progress in

 GATEWAY_TIMEOUT error message from the client in the middle of the operation.

-We recommend that you deploy and manage Stardog in k8s with our open source helm charts.
+We recommend you deploy and manage Stardog in k8s with our open source helm charts.

-Stardog Cluster uses persistent volumes in k8s to maintain state, both for Stardog itself as well as ZooKeeper.
+Stardog Cluster uses persistent volumes in k8s to maintain state, both for Stardog itself and for ZooKeeper.

 Deleting persistent volume claims for either Stardog or ZooKeeper may result in data loss.
 Only do so with extreme caution and after verifying that you have complete backups located outside of the k8s cluster.

 K8s uses readiness probes to determine which nodes it should route traffic to and liveness probes to determine if a node has failed and should be restarted.